-The town of Torquay is one of the first stops on a Great Ocean Road road trip if you’re venturing from our.
+The town of Torquay is one of the first stops on a Great Ocean Road road trip if you’re venturing from Melbourne.
 Here, you’ll find supersized surf shops, boutiques, restaurants, and bars.

 The Australian National Museum of Surfing in town highlight’s the region’s surfing heritage through interactive exhibits and an interesting display of surfboard shape progression.

 For those who want to soak in the town’s beach culture, beginners can learn to surf on Torquay’s Front Beach while more experienced surfers can head to nearby Bell’s Beach, an iconic stop on the World Surf League Championship Tour.